Abogeerick/Bot-Application/README.md

 - Git installed on your machine to clone the repository.
 - Code editor (e.g., VS Code) for viewing and editing the code.
 - Node.js installed to install and manage dependencies.
-- JSON Server installed globally for simulating a server.

 ## Installation